-C. CAL key is a dual purpose key.
+C. CAL Key is a dual purpose key.
 When the

 saw is first plugged in or if there has been a power interruption the key operates as a "Calibration" key.
-Pressing the key, with the blade at 90° to the table and at zero elevation accurately sets the program that computes the elevation and bevel angle of the blade Once the calibration has been set the key becomes an "Enter" key used for entering both a bevel and an elevation programmed motion.
+Pressing the key, with the blade at 90° to the table and at zero elevation accurately sets the program that computes the elevation and bevel angle of the blade.
+Once the calibration has been set the key becomes an "Enter" key used for entering both a bevel and an elevation programmed motion.

-D. The ACT key, when pressed, will start a programmed motion.
+D. The key, when pressed, will start a programmed motion.

-It becomes inactive while the saw motor is "ON'
+It becomes inactive while the saw motor is "ON".

-REF SET E. The key will set the display to a "zero"
+E. The set key will set the display to a "zero"